TNO/knowledge-engine/README.md

 ### Starting the Knowledge Engine in distributed mode
 The Knowledge Engine can also start in distributed mode, where it connects with a remote knowledge directory and where different instances of the Knowledge Engine (each instance hosting one or more smart connectors) can communicate with each other.
 More information about starting the Knowledge Engine in distributed mode can be found in the [documentation](docs/docs/distributed_mode.md).

-### Additional configuration environment variables
+### Configuration
+TNO Knowledge Engine uses the [MicroProfile Config 3.1](https://microprofile.io/specifications/config/) specification to configure its behaviour and we use [SmallRye](https://smallrye.io/smallrye-config/) as the implementation of this specification.
+The default configuration values can be found in the [microprofile-config.properties](./smart-connector/src/main/resources/META-INF/microprofile-config.properties) configuration file.
+And, as described in the specification, these configuration values can be overridden by [environment variables and system properties](https://download.eclipse.org/microprofile/microprofile-config-3.1/microprofile-config-spec-3.1.html#default_configsources).
+Note that environment variables can use underscores and capital letters to adhere to their naming conventions and the MicroProfile Config automatically maps those to corresponding configuration properties using [specific rules](https://download.eclipse.org/microprofile/microprofile-config-3.1/microprofile-config-spec-3.1.html#default_configsources.env.mapping).

+The rest of this section highlights additional configuration properties.

 *Increasing the wait time for other KBs to respond*

 By default, a Smart Connector waits `10` seconds max for a reply from another Smart Connector when sending an ASK/POST message.
-This time is configurable via the `KE_KB_WAIT_TIMEOUT` environment variable and setting it to `0` means the Smart Connector will wait indefinitely (this can be useful when dealing with Human KBs).
+This time is configurable via the `ke.kb.wait.timeout` property and setting it to `0` means the Smart Connector will wait indefinitely (this can be useful when dealing with Human KBs).

 *Increasing the HTTP timeouts*

 By default, a KER waits `5` seconds max for a HTTP response from another KER when sending a message via the inter-KER protocol.
-The time is configurable via the `KE_HTTP_TIMEOUT` environment variable.
+The time is configurable via the `ke.http.timeout` property